d-tatianin/Timer/README.md

 Observational error: ~200 nanoseconds.

 ## Using the timer:
-### - Create an instance of Time by calling one of the constructors.
+### - Create an instance of Timer by calling one of the constructors.
 - `Timer()` -> Sets the timer name to `"Unknown"` and the unit of time to `MILLISECONDS`.
 Result is printed upon destructor call.
 - `Timer(TimeUnit unit)` -> Sets the timer name to `"Unknown"` and the unit of time to `unit`.
 Result is printed upon destructor call.
 - `Timer(const char* name)` -> Sets the timer name to `name` and the unit of time to `MILLISECONDS`.
 Result is printed upon destructor call.